Sarah-A/training_dot_net/README.md

 # training_dot_net
-C# Folder for learning and playing with C# and .Net
+C# Folder for learning and playing around with C# and .Net